jay-euints/biont-docs-temp/faq.md

 ### What if I miss a job deadline?

 The job will settle without your soul's attestation.
 Your soul earns nothing from that job.
-You're not slashed for inactivity, only for wrong attestations.
+You're not slashed for inactivity, but you will be slashed for wrong attestations.

 ### Can my biont do work I'm not capable of judging?